September 03, 2020 3 min read 5 Comments

 We also make donations all year to various causes and events.
 To inquire about product donations, you can reach out to your closest Rocky retail store.

-During this global pandemic, we’re also so proud to have worked with Alberta Health Services to donate Hero Hands Body Butter and distributed 10,125 units across 14 major hospitals in Alberta.
+During the global pandemic, we’re also so proud to have worked with Alberta Health Services to donate Hero Hands Body Butter and distributed 10,125 units across 14 major hospitals in Alberta.
 Since April, we’ve also donated:

 • 5,000 bars of soap and over 300 bottles of sanitizer to shelters across Alberta.